 Instructions

 - Wash, peel, and dice the potatoes.
 Wash, peel, and slice carrot, and parsnip.
 Wash and chop the celery stalk.
-We used canned white beans so nothing to be done there except to drain the liquid.
+We used canned white beans, and drain the liquid.
 Squeeze some lemon juice and chop fresh parsley.
-Peel onion.
-No need to chop it as it will be added whole.
+Peel onion, but no need to chop it, as it will be added whole.

 - Add freshly chopped parsley and water.
 Stir and cook for approx. 5 minutes until most of the water evaporates.

-- Sprinkle white rice flour.
+- Sprinkle it with white rice flour.
 Mix well and let it cook for 1-2 minutes.

-- Add dairy-free milk (unsweetened, unflavored) and stir until combined to a creamy thick sauce.
-Volia, your roux is ready!
+- Add dairy-free milk (unsweetened, unflavored) and stir until combined.
+It will be a thick sauce, which is called a roux.

 - When the roux is ready, add veggie broth and stir until combined.